tepi/FilteringTable/README.md

 **NOTE: The V7 version of FT requires Vaadin 7.6.0 or later, starting from FT version 0.9.14.v7.**

+**NOTE: The V8 version of FT requires Vaadin 8.0.0 or later and it uses the Vaadin 7 compatibility packages.**

 ##Please always use the latest version of FilteringTable add-on.
-Bugfixes will only be done for the latest versions of each branch, and the Vaadin 7 version has priority.
+Bugfixes will only be done for the latest versions of each branch, and the Vaadin 8 version has priority.

+A big thanks goes to the numerous contributors providing ideas, bug fixes and new features for FilteringTable.

 License
 =======

-Copyright 2014 Teppo Kurki / Vaadin Ltd.
+Copyright 2012 - 2017 Teppo Kurki / Vaadin Ltd.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.